With European countries hungry for workers, more Ukrainians are choosing Germany over Poland

 The study found that a developing network of Ukrainians in Germany is a factor in the migration shift, as people already established there help friends and acquaintances make the step.
 The Ukrainians questioned in the study also gave other reasons for choosing Germany, including higher wages, higher social benefits for refugees and better medical services.

-The study also pointed to German language classes organized by the government for refugees as an important factor that has helped Ukrainians become integrated into society and find their way in the workforce.
-The Polish government, by contrast, does not offer free language training to refugees.
+The study also pointed to compulsory German language classes organized by the government for refugees as an important factor that has helped Ukrainians become integrated into society and find their way in the workforce.
+The Polish government, by contrast, offers free language training to refugees but it is not compulsory.
+The result is that Ukrainians are integrating better into German than Polish society, the report concluded.

 The study interviewed 400 Ukrainian refugees who had first fled to Poland and then moved to Germany.